misbahkhalilaz/LMS_Frontend/README.md

 every contributor has equal access rights to this repo.

-confirmation of all contributors must be taken before any commercial use.
+confirmation from all contributors must be taken before any commercial use.